Foroughmo/CogniEdu/README.md

 <p align="center">
 <img width="300" alt="Screenshot 2024-08-06 at 5 23 52 PM" src="https://github.com/user-attachments/assets/d0c417e2-8c76-48de-a637-a6fc32184ce5">
 </p>
-We begin our story with our hypothetical student Nick Ramen.
-Nick Ramen is a college student dealing with a situation a lot of us can empathize to: he wants to have the best college experience possible, all the while maintaining good grades, a healthy sleep schedule, and a social life.
-However, it comes to a point where he has overcommited and becomes overwhelmed, leading to a decline in grades and is lost as to how to navigate his academic decline.
+The story begins with a hypothetical student, Nick Ramen.
+Nick Ramen, a college student, faces a common challenge: balancing the best college experience possible while maintaining good grades, a healthy sleep schedule, and a social life.
+However, he eventually overcommits and becomes overwhelmed, leading to a decline in grades and confusion on how to navigate his academic struggles.

-Like Nick, approximtely 86% of college students face challenges in effectively managing their time, leading to procrastination, stress, and a decline in academic performance.
+Like Nick, approximately 86% of college students face challenges in effectively managing their time, which can lead to procrastination, stress, and a decline in academic performance.

-Here is how CogniEdu can help:
+**Here is how CogniEdu can help:**

-CogniEdu takes the planning out of these priorities and creates an optimized schedule, tailored according to the student’s preferences, skills and commitments.
-With CogniEdu, students have a dedicated AI Chatbot Assistant in Ed, a conversational AI chatbot as they navigate through their academic journey.
-Ed assists with organizing tasks, sending out email reminders, answering questions about their calendar and classes, and helping students be more successful with their academics.
+CogniEdu simplifies the planning process by creating an optimized schedule tailored to the student’s preferences, skills, and commitments.
+With CogniEdu, students benefit from a dedicated AI Chatbot Assistant named Ed.
+Ed assists with organizing tasks, sending email reminders, answering questions about the calendar and classes, and supporting students in achieving academic success.

 # **🧠  Overview of CogniEdu** <a name="Overview"></a>